 For the best results, your router should be out in the open, not hidden in a cupboard.
 In which case, it’s completely fine to judge a router by its cover.
 Thankfully, routers are getting prettier.

 Remember, you must look at it every day, so it might as well blend in.

 If you already have some networking equipment, you may want to consider using that brands router.

-It’s worth having a look at blogs and magazines, read reviews and use free software trials to find a brand that suits you.
+It’s worth having a look at blogs and magazines, reading reviews, and using free software trials to find a brand that suits you.

 A router is a vital part of your computer network.
-It’s the key in successful communication around your home or office network.
+It’s the key to successful communication around your home or office network.